Hi, I’m Steve Rodriguez and I’ve been taking the headache out of home inspections since 2003.

 In fact, this is why I have insurance, warranties, and guarantees.

-So if something goes wrong later you can relax knowing we can talk about it and work toward a real, fair solution.
+So if something goes wrong later you can relax knowing we will work toward a real, fair solution.

 If it’s something I missed I’ll take responsibility, make it right, learn the lesson, and move on.